Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Normal WaitForFirstConsumer 11s (x22 over 5m22s) persistentvolume-controller waiting for first consumer to be created before binding

-All that is left now is to test that this delivers persistence by creating a new deployment that uses this Persistent Volume Claim.
+Next, you will test that this delivers persistence by creating a new deployment that uses this Persistent Volume Claim.

 Create a Stateful Application Deployment